Chattanooga Mesothelioma Lawyer

 Allied Metal Company smelts aluminum and zinc, supplying materials for appliances, automobiles, electronics, hardware, household products, and more.

 Allied used asbestos for decades.
 Fire and high heat are always a concern at aluminum facilities.
-Asbestos resists heat and fire and has long been used as an insulator and for fire protection.
+Asbestos resists heat and fire and has long been used as an insulator for fire protection.

 R.L.
 Stowe Mill Yard